aesawy83-ai/FMP-Group-2/README.md

 The broader project investigates whether an image-based façade inspection pipeline can provide reliable, decision-support condition data suitable for future BIM-based digital twin integration.

 In the current repository, the practical focus is:
-- Can YOLOvXXX reliably detect façade cracks on held-out images?
+- Can YOLOv8 reliably detect façade cracks on held-out images?
 - Can the detection pipeline be reproduced by a third party in Google Colab?
 - Can the detection evidence form a valid foundation for later BIM-linked workflow stages?